AgoraIO-Community/Agora_Unity_WebGL/README.md

 ## Important Notice

 1. **This is a community supported SDK in open beta.**  Do not assume everything works correctly as an official product.
-Do not expect the same behaviors from the original Unity SDK.
-Please accept the risk to use this in a production environment.
+Do not expect the same behaviors from the original Unity SDK. **The Agora Support team does not assume responsibility in solving your issues.**
-2. This project is **NOT** compatible with the current Agora Unity SDK ver. **4.x**
+2. This project is **NOT** compatible with the current official Agora Unity SDK ver. **4.x**
 3. If your just want to get the SDK, **do not clone this project** unless you plan to contribute code.
 Instead, go to the [Release](https://github.com/AgoraIO-Community/Agora_Unity_WebGL/releases) section download the package.
 4. Check the [Wiki page](https://github.com/AgoraIO-Community/Agora_Unity_WebGL/wiki) to understand this SDK some more before proceeding to download or asking questions.
+5. Spatial Audio may not work.
-5. If it is not a bug or improvement request, your question probably should be asked in the [Discussions](https://github.com/AgoraIO-Community/Agora_Unity_WebGL/discussions) page instead.
+6. If it is not a bug or improvement request, your question probably should be asked in the [Discussions](https://github.com/AgoraIO-Community/Agora_Unity_WebGL/discussions) page instead.
-6. Do press the Star to show respect to people who work hard on creation of this SDK on your demand.**
+7. Do press the Star to show respect to people who work hard on creation of this SDK on your demand.**

 ## Prerequisites
 - Unity 2019 and up